 - One copy of all official undergraduate and graduate transcripts.

 - A minimum cumulative grade point average of B (3.00 on a 4.00 scale) in all undergraduate coursework.
 Applicants with undergraduate GPAs less than 3.00 may be admitted to degree candidacy upon submission of other evidence of academic potential.

 - Teaching certificate.
-(See note below: adult educators need not provide this).
+(See note below).

 - Official standardized test scores (Graduate Record Examination or the Miller Analogies Test), unless you currently hold a graduate degree.
 (For MEd applicants only; applicants to the CGS. are not required to submit standardized assessment scores.)